San Bernardino, California: Modern era

 In 1905, the city of San Bernardino passed its first charter.

 Norton Air Force Base was established during World War II.
 In 1994, Norton Air Force Base closed to become San Bernardino International Airport.

 In 1940, Richard and Maurice McDonald founded McDonald's, along with its innovative restaurant concept, in the city.

+In 1955, Glen Bell started his first taco stand after learning from Gloria Hoyle at Mitla Café, later developing into the first Taco Bell.

 San Bernardino won the All-America City award in 1977.